hyperledger/besu-docs/docs/HowTo/Monitor/Splunk-Enterprise.md

 !!! important

-    A Splunk license is not required to use the Splunk connect for Ethereum demonstration.
+    A Splunk license is not required to use the Splunk Connect for Ethereum demonstration.

 ### Steps

-1. Clone the Splunk connect for Ethereum repository:
+1. Clone the Splunk Connect for Ethereum repository:

     ```bash
     git clone https://github.com/splunk/splunk-connect-for-ethereum.git
     cd splunk-connect-for-ethereum
     ```

-1. Start the demonstration environment by following the Splunk connect for Ethereum repository [README](https://github.com/splunk/splunk-connect-for-ethereum/tree/master/examples/besu).
+1. Start the demonstration environment by following the Splunk Connect for Ethereum repository [README](https://github.com/splunk/splunk-connect-for-ethereum/tree/master/examples/besu).

     !!! note